Food Preservation

 Extension Food Preservation Videos & Narrated PowerPoints

-These videos and narrated PowerPoints can help you learn how to safely preserve food or add interest to your teaching.
-You can find many video resources online, but for safe preserving be sure to follow trusted resources from the University of Wisconsin, Division of Extension.
-These videos are encoded in .mp4 format; free open-source software for playing .mp4 formatted videos is available at VLC Media Player.
+These videos are encoded in .mp4 format.
+Free, open-source software for playing .mp4 formatted videos is available at VLC Media Player.
 To view the video files using a Windows computer, download the files to your computer and then open with the VLC Media Player.

 Acid Levels in Foods Affect Processing Method